-Our People Plan outlines how we will support all of our people over the next 3 years.
-Our people plan is build around 5 strategic pillars which are integral for developing the best people, doing their best work in the best place.
-Alder Hey is committed to building a diverse and inclusive workforce that reflects our local population and families that come through our door and celebrates the creativity and innovation of our workforce.
-INTRODUCTION
+INTRODUCTION Our People Plan outlines how we will support all of our people over the next 7 years.
+Alder Hey is committed to building a diverse and inclusive workforce that reflects our local population and families that come through our door, celebrating the creativity and innovation of our workforce.

-On 31 March 2017 it became a legal requirement for employers with more than 250 employees to annually publish their gender pay gap.
-This report provides information about the gender pay gap at Alder Hey Children's Hospital ABOUT THIS REPORT This report includes the statutory requirements and also provides context to help understand our findings and to take steps to reduce any potential for gender inequality.
+ABOUT THIS REPORT On 31 March 2017 it became a legal requirement for employers with more than 250 employees to annually publish their gender pay gap.
+This report provides information about the gender pay gap at Alder Hey Children's Hospital Alder Hey Children's This report includes the statutory requirements and also provides context to help understand our findings and to take steps to reduce any potential for gender inequality.
 It is important to recognise that the gender pay gap differs to equal pay.
 Equal pay is in relation to pay differences between men and women who carry out the same job for different pay, which is unlawful.
 The gender pay gap shows the difference in average pay of all men and the average pay of all women employed by the Trust.
 It is therefore possible to have genuine pay equality but still have a gender pay gap.

 HOW WE COLLECT OUR DATA

-Using snap shot data from our Electronic Staff Record System (ESR) this report looks at the following calculations to meet the requirements of the legislation:

-- Mean gender pay gap in hourly pay

-- Median gender pay gap in hourly pay

-- Mean bonus gender pay gap

-- Median bonus gender pay gap

-- Proportion of males and females receiving bonus payment

-- Proportion of males and females in each pay quartile.

-The snapshot date for public sector organisations is 31st March 2020, this report therefore reflects our pay profile for the preceding 12 months from this date
+Using snap shot data from our Electronic Staff Record System (ESR) this report looks at the following calculations to meet the requirements of the legislation: - Mean gender pay gap in hourly pay - Median gender pay gap in hourly pay - Mean bonus gender pay gap - Median bonus gender pay gap - Proportion of males and females receiving bonus payment - Proportion of males and females in each pay quartile.
+The snapshot date for public sector organisations is 31st March 2022, this report therefore reflects our pay profile for the preceding 12 months from this date

-GENDER PROFILE OF OUR WORKFORCE As at 31st March 2020 the gender split of our workforce was 83% females and 17% males.
+GENDER PROFILE OF OUR WORKFORCE As at 31st March 2022 the gender split of our workforce was 82.5% females and 17.5% males.
 This compares similarly with the overall gender profile of the NHS

-GENDER PAY GAP SUMMARY

-Alder Hey Children's NHS

-Mean pay gap

-This is the difference between the average hourly earnings of men and women.

-The data tells us that, on average, female employees earn 29% less than male employees.
+GENDER PAY GAP SUMMARY Mean pay gap This is the difference between the average hourly earnings of men and women.
+The data tells us that, on average, female employees earn 27% less than male employees.
 This has remained relatively static since last year.
 This is reflective of the NHS which has a higher proportion of females in lower banded roles and a predominantly male workforce in the higher banded Medical & Dental professions.

-35.00% 30.00% 25.00% 20.00% 15.00% 10.00% 2018/2019 2019/2020

-2018/2019 2019/2020

-■ Avg.
-30.28% 29.29%

-■ Median 15.38% 19.08%

 Median Gender Pay Gap

+35.00% 30.00% 25.00% 20.00% 15.00% 10.00% 2020/2021 2021/2022

+2020/2021 2021/2022

+Avg.
+27.98% 27.24%

+Median 19.35% 19.35%

 This is the difference between the midpoints in the ranges of hourly earnings of men and women.

-The median data tells us that female employees earn 19% less than male staff, a 4% increase from 2018/19.
+The median data tells us that female employees earn 19% less than male staff, a 0% increase from 2020/21.
 (Inclusive of Clinical Excellence Awards payments that are paid to eligible medical staff)

 Proportion of Men and Women in each Salary Quartile Band The chart below shows the proportion of males and females in each pay quartile; the lower quartile includes the lowest paid staff per hour and the upper quartile includes the highest paid staff per hour.

 There are a higher percentage of males in the upper pay quartile compared to the percentage in each of the lower pay quartiles.